Public Transport Centre: Administration building

 The construction of building above and adjacent to the Railway Terminal platform was commissioned by the Western Australian Government Railways (WAGR).
 By the time it was completed, WAGR had become Westrail.

-It was opened by State Premier Charles Court 12 November 1976 as the Westrail Centre.
+It was opened by State Premier Charles Court on 12 November 1976 as the Westrail Centre.
 The public area includes a newsagent, café, help desks, vending machines, seats, televisions, information screens, an ATM and public toilets.
+In 2000, the upper floors were refurbished.

 The building was formerly the headquarters for Westrail, and after the sale of Westrail's freight services was occupied by the Australian Railroad Group (ARG) from 2000 until 2002.
 In 2002, ARG relocated to Welshpool, and the building is now occupied by the Public Transport Authority and Department of Transport having been renamed the Public Transport Centre.

-In 2000, the upper floors were refurbished.
 Transwa coach services to various state destinations also currently depart and arrive at the northern end of the terminal building.

+Public Transport Operations Control Centre

+In 2021, it was announced that some operations will expand into the Public Transport Operations Control Centre, a new A$25-million building to be constructed 100 m north from the existing Public Transport Centre building.
+The building was completed in late-2023, with renovations and staff migration to continue over a three-year period.
+It was declared ready for operations in April 2025.

+The Public Transport Operations Control Centre will also eventually house Metronet's High Capacity Signalling project.